btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 3436880 /var/mail/btoll  3436880 /var/spool/mail/btoll
 ```

+Note that the [inode] numbers are the same, so we know that it's a hard link.

 The default location of the outbox queue is `/var/spool/mqueue/`, but, again, different `MTA`s will do different things.  `Postfix`, for example, stores its directory structure in `/var/spool/postfix/`.

 ### `MUA`s

 Mail (or Message) User Agents are programs that take care of communicating with the `MTA` under the hood.
 It presents an easy-to-use user interface to manage the email.

+> By "under the hood", I mean that the `MUA` will communicate with the `MTA` using the `SMTP` protocol.

 `MUA`s include `Thunderbird` and `Evolution`.
 Even webmail is a type of `MUA`.
 Of course, there are console mail programs like `mail` (provided by the `mailx` package) or [`GNU Mailutils`].